alexjab/bootstrap-milestones/README.md

 Then add any text or you any miscellaneous bootstrap components.

 ### Additional options
-As it is done on the picture, you can prepend and/or append optional grey lines to delimitate your milestone (at the beginning or end of the whole list) by adding the `milestones-bordered-top` or `milestones-bordered-bottom` classes to you list:
+As it is done on the picture, you can prepend and/or append optional grey lines to delimitate your milestone (at the beginning or end of the whole list) by adding the `milestones-bordered-top` or `milestones-bordered-bottom` classes to your list:

 ```
 <ul class="milestones milestones-bordered-top milestones-bordered-bottom">